kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 The `src/` directory is where the code for the process lives.

 The `pkg/` directory contains two files, `manifest.json` and `metadata.json`, that specify information the Uqbar node needs to run the package, which will be enumerated below.
-The `pkg/` directory is also where `.wasm` binaries will be deposited by [`uqbar build`](#building-the-package).
+The `pkg/` directory is also where `.Wasm` binaries will be deposited by [`uqbar build`](#building-the-package).
 The files in the `pkg/` directory are finally injected into the Uqbar node with [`uqbar start-package`](#starting-the-package).

 #### `pkg/manifest.json`